 12. Canned Food

-Whatever that you get in cans can also be purchased fresh.
-Always pick fresh fruits and vegetables.
-It is a good idea to choose seasonal fruits and vegetables for a meal to ensure that you get the maximum nutrients from your food.
+Almost all canned foods can be purchased fresh.
+Therefore, always pick fresh fruits and vegetables.
+It is a good idea to choose seasonal fruits and vegetables for a meal to ensure you get maximum nutrients from your food.

 13. Nitrate-Rich Food

 You might crave for ice creams and chocolates several times during your pregnancy.
-However, the high sugar levels in them could increase the sugar level in your blood, which could harm the foetus.
-Always keep a check on how much sugar you are consuming in a day and try your best to avoid sugar as much as possible.
+However, excessive intake of desserts could increase the sugar level in your blood, which could affect foetal health, too.
+Always keep a check on how much sugar you are consuming in a day and try your best to avoid excessive intake of sugar as much as possible.

 15. Street Food

-Try your best to avoid your favourite street-food during pregnancy.
-Not only are they unhealthy, they can also cause food poisoning and other digestive problems.
+Try your best to avoid your favourite street food during pregnancy.
+Not only is it unhealthy, but street food can also cause food poisoning and other digestive problems.
 Don your chef’s hat and try your hand at preparing them at home where you are assured of quality and hygiene.

 16. Excessive Fatty Food

 Consume food containing omega-3, 6, and 9 fatty acids as these are beneficial for your baby’s development.
-Some such foods include avocados, nuts, olives and pumpkin seeds.
-However, never binge-eat on these foods and always exercise moderation.
+Other foods which are good sources of these fatty acids are – avocados, nuts, olives and pumpkin seeds.
+However, never binge-eat even on these foods, and always exercise in moderation.